Fokke-/bartender.js/README.md

 # Bartender.js - Accessible off-canvas bars

 Bartender is a library for creating accessible off-canvas bars.
-Any number of bars are supported, and they can be located on any side of the viewport.
+Any number of bars is supported, and they can be located on any side of the viewport.

-The following accessibility concerns have been taken into account:
+## Features

+- Add any number of bars to any side of the viewport
+- Bar properties, such as position or mode can be changed on the fly
+- Fully stylable
+- TypeScript is supported
+- Comprehesive API, integrable to frameworks

+## Accessibility

 - ARIA-attributes are being used for all relevant elements
 - After closing the bar the focus will return to the button which was used to open the bar